 EVOLUTION OF THIS PRACTICE

 I am not a therapist.
 I am a teacher.
 The very particular nature of my work makes it quite rare.
-There are very few bodyworkers who truly commit to the idea of treating the person as a complex system, rather than simply focusing on the symptoms one presents.
-I strive at all times to facilitate increased self-awareness, and therefore greater self-efficacy in my clients.
-My intention always is to help people learn about themselves, to clarify their own body-image* - how and why their bodies behave the way they do.
-Once they begin to gain that kind of awareness, they often find that their previous symptoms tend to just go away. (* 'Body image' being defined here as the accuracy of your own self-appraisal, in real time, of your physical body, in space, in time, in volume, and condition.)
+I believe that each person should be treated in their whole complexity - as a system - rather than simply focusing on the symptoms one presents.
+I strive at all times to facilitate increased self-awareness, and therefore greater self-efficacy in all of my clients.
+My intention always is to help people learn about themselves, to clarify their own body image* - how and why their bodies behave the way they do.
+Once they begin to gain that kind of awareness, they often find that their previous symptoms tend to just go away. (* 'Body image' being defined here as the accuracy of your own self-appraisal, in real-time, of your physical body, in space, in time, in volume, and condition.)

 My primary skill-set (specific to bodywork) is derived - in chronological order - from classical Swedish and deep tissue massage, to myofascial release and manual lymph drainage, all culminating towards my continuing studies in Structural Integration*, and the exciting fields of DNM (Dermo-Neuro-Modulation) and pain science.

 *Structural Integration is a “process-based approach to somatic education, typically involving manual therapy, that explores the possibility of change in how you use and experience your body.
 Through education, awareness, and therapeutic touch, you can release painful, stressful patterns of tension.
 Effortful habits are replaced with feelings of comfort, ease of movement and posture, and a sense of whole-body coherence.”

 * * * * * * *